orbitalchicken/Roadmap/README.md

 -------------
 	Mintupdate: update icons
 	[Fixed] cinnamon-themes: don't use OFF/ON switches
-	Work on metacity borders and tiling from JosephM
+	[Fixed] Work on metacity borders and tiling from JosephM